yym68686/uni-api/README.md

 provider.
 Check `GET /v1/observability/runtime` for `capabilities.targeted_responses: true` before using the header with an older release; older gateways may ignore unknown headers.

+### Temporary channel controls (no database)

+The first configured key and administrator keys can read or update `/v1/channel-controls`.
+All rules are process-local memory with **no expiry**.
+Restarting uni-api discards them and uses the configured routing policy again;
+configuration reloads do not persist or clear them.
+They are not shared between replicas.
+The console must not automatically replay rules after a restart.

+GET returns `revision`, `instance_id`, `config_revision`, and `rules`.
+POST takes `revision` plus `action` (`set`, `reset`, `reset_all`), `api_key_id` (opaque ID or empty for all keys), `model` (empty for all models), `order` (provider names in priority order), and `disabled` (provider names). `set` replaces exactly one scope; empty arrays remove that scope.
+Invalid scopes and stale revisions are rejected.
+This endpoint does not modify api.yaml or disclose keys.

+Custom ordering overrides the configured scheduling algorithm, preserving key permissions and provider admission rules.
+More specific order wins (key+model, key, model, global); all applicable disable lists are combined.
+Requests already in progress retain their selected candidates.
+New requests with every matching channel disabled return 503.
+Changes emit `channel_controls_changed` audit logs.